-If you are interested in acquiring your HAM radio license, or upgrading your license, contact us!
+If you are interested in acquiring your HAM radio license, or upgrading your license, contact us.
 We frequently have testing sessions, and can help with resources for studying.

-Numerous free home study courses are available from the Federal Emergency Management Agency (FEMA) for anyone with internet access and a desire to increase their awareness of individual and community related emergency management practices.
+Numerous free home study coursed are available from the Federal Emergency Management Agency (FEMA) for anyone with Internet access and a desire to increase their awareness of individual and community related emergency management practices.
 In the aftermath of 9/11, the Department of Homeland Security recommended that individuals volunteering with public safety agencies take the Incident Command System (ICS) and the National Incident Management System (NIMS) training programs.
 These two courses help prepare individuals to understand the management systems currently used by local through federal government agencies responding to emergency situations.
 These management systems have been universally adopted and are used daily across the nation.
 Additional free courses are provided free of charge in an online format, so students can fit them into their personal schedules.
 College credits are available for successful course completion.
 It also bears stating that each course is ABSOLUTELY FREE!

 To register and take these courses, just go to the FEMA Independent Study Program and sign up for ICS-100, ICS-200, ICS-700 and ICS-800, which are the four main courses for all emergency responders and emergency communicators.
 Each course can be completed in a short period of time, and after taking the online examination a certification of completion (PDF) is sent to the student by e-mail.